joaofilippe/go-websocket/README.md

-Certainly!
-Here's the README template in English:

----

 # Go WebSocket Server

 This is a WebSocket project written in Go using the Gorilla package, enabling real-time communication between a server and multiple clients.